adafruit/Adafruit_BMP085_Unified/README.md

-#Adafruit Unified BMP085 Driver (Barometric Pressure Sensor) #
+#Adafruit Unified BMP085/BMP180 Driver (Barometric Pressure Sensor) #

-This driver is for the Adafruit BMP085 Breakout (http://www.adafruit.com/products/391), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).
+This driver is for the Adafruit BMP085 Breakout (http://www.adafruit.com/products/391) or BMP180 breakout (http://www.adafruit.com/products/1603), and is based on Adafruit's Unified Sensor Library (Adafruit_Sensor).

-## About the BMP085 ##
+## About the BMP085 / BMP180 ##

 This precision sensor from Bosch is the best low-cost sensing solution for measuring barometric pressure and temperature.
 Because pressure changes with altitude you can also use it as an altimeter!